The Hooker

 In the United States

-the first tag team match is said to have taken place in San Francisco in 1901 and tag team wrestling
+the first tag team match is said to have taken place in San Francisco San Francisco San Francisco

 However nothing lasts forever, or in same cases not very long at all,